Secondary KPIs

 Profit/hour is arguably the most useful of the 4 secondary KPIs.
 It divides your profit by the play time seen above, to give your average earnings per hour actually spent at the tables.

-This point is worth emphasizing: the denominator is the effective play time, not the broader session time.
+This point is worth emphasizing: the denominator really is the effective play time, not the session time in the broad sense.
 In a 2-hour session, if you took two 15-minute breaks to reply to messages or grab a coffee, the tracker only counted 1h30 of play time.
 Your Profit/hour is therefore computed over those 1h30.

-Consequence: the profit/hour shown by Poker Spin Tracker is slightly higher than what you'd get by dividing your profit by the total duration of your sessions (breaks included).
+Consequence: the Profit/hour shown by Poker Spin Tracker is slightly higher than what you would get by dividing your profit by the total duration of your sessions (breaks included).

 Like ROI, Profit/hour follows the active profit mode and offers 4 variants.
 And as with ROI, it's by switching to Effective EV Profit that the indicator truly comes into its own: you get the €/h you should have made on your sample, neutralizing multiplier luck.